-It’s one of the greatest misnomers of modern marketing: Marketing Automation.
+It’s one of the greatest misnomers of modern marketing: marketing automation.
 It’s not a new term or technology.
 In fact, the pioneers in this space entered the market as early as 1999.
-And yet, despite its strong adoption and incredible growth (300 solutions added in just the past year – see graphic below), businesses large and small still struggle with what marketing automation actually means, and the level of commitment and resources required to manage an effective program.
+And yet, despite its strong adoption and incredible growth, businesses large and small still struggle with what marketing automation actually means, and the level of commitment and resources required to manage an effective program.

 Many organizations – of all types and sizes – are still tripping on the basics of marketing automation.
 There is a lot of room for education in this area, so I’m going to share what I’ve learned over the years, both in representing a company that implemented marketing automation solutions, as well as using them within my B2B marketing teams.

 Marketing automation is about human relationships

 First, remember that marketing automation solutions – like all martech tools – exist for one reason: human relationships.
 The whole purpose of the platform is to build interest, engagement, and trust with potential buyers.
 So, a good demand generation strategy begins with the recognition that this is not a quantity game.
 This is about quality interactions – at scale.

 Before you start, you should have a clear understanding of your target audiences, what they value, and how they make decisions.
 Check out this helpful blog post by Adele Revella on how to create these customer personas, and mistakes to avoid in the process (via Content Marketing Institute).
 I especially agree with Adele’s suggestion that you can’t really know your buyers until you actually talk with them; a concept I wrote about in an earlier post.
 You’ll also want to make sure you have a very tight handle on your brand promise and key messages.
 Because, as you’ll see in my next point, you’re going to have to mobilize a small army around this program, and it’s essential that everyone is on the same page strategically and tactically.